Transform your employee wellbeing and workplace culture at The Watercooler

 13.30 - 14.15

-This interactive workshop explains Headspace Health’s new mental health model, as the company continues to evolve from mindfulness and meditation into mental health.
-There will be opportunities to discuss these and other new approaches to mental ill-health, and to learn what your peers at other companies think.
+This interactive workshop explains how these considerations have shaped Headspace Health’s new mental health model, as the company continues to evolve from mindfulness and meditation into mental health.
+There will be opportunities for discussion and to learn from your industry peers.

 Jason Richmond